 The American Express Blue Cash Preferred Card offers high cash back rewards on everyday spending in several categories.
 It offers 6% cash back at U.S. supermarkets (up to $6,000 per year, then 1%), 6% on select streaming subscriptions, 3% cash back on transit and at gas stations, and 1% cash back on all other purchases.

-There’s a $95 annual fee that’s waived for the first year.
-You’ll also get an introductory 0% APR on new purchases for the first 12 months and a variable APR of 13.99% – 23.99% after that.
+There’s a $95 annual fee.
+You’ll also get an introductory 0% APR on new purchases and balance transfers for the first 12 months and a variable APR of 16.24% – 27.24% after that.

 Citi Premier® Card